 "I know it's wrong," Stewart replied, "But I thought I could help my family out a little bit.
 We've just been suffering from such poor lighting for years, and in pain from the energy-efficient bulbs, and Ramsey said he could help me.
 I can't say how much I regret my actions.
 I just really wanted to feel good."

 While it is unlikely either Ramsey or Stewart will ever see the light of day again, they may decide to plead guilty in order to get a plea bargain.
 Unfortunately, the law — and history — are both against them.
-When Albert Gonzalez, the notorious light bulb dealer, was arrested in March, he was sentence to life in prison without possibility of parole for his egregious impact on the environment.
+When Albert Gonzalez, the notorious light bulb dealer, was arrested in March, he was sentenced to life in prison without possibility of parole for his egregious impact on the environment.
 Gonzalez's lawyer, one of the best in Miami, attempted to negotiate a reduced sentence.
 Needless to say, he did not prevail.
 Only one bulb smuggler has ever been acquitted, and only because of a small technicaltiy — the bulbs were not pure 60-watt bulbs; although he was passing 40-watt bulbs off as 60-watt bulbs, he was found not guilty based on action, rather than intent.

 If we told you that young people today are staring at their phones more than ever before, you probably wouldn't be surprised.
 Yet, it is particularly noteworthy as the number of incidents involving blindly and numbly staring at a phone continue to increase.
 In one extreme case quite recently, it even resulted in the death of a millennial!
 Eager to see how this was impacting the community, we scoped out to see if we could capture any other incidents caused by people staring at their phones.